falsandtru/pjax-api/gh-pages/docs/apis/pjax/config/index.md

 ## form: string = `'form:not([method])'`

-Set target forms.
+Target forms.

 ## replace: string = `''`

-Set target links that replace the current URL.
+Target links that replace the current URL.

 ## memory?: Dict<string, Document>

-Set a dictionary object having has/get/set/delete methods of Map to pass the document object matching the URL to the rewrite function.
+Dictionary or cache object having has/get/set/delete methods of Map to pass the document object matching the URL to the rewrite functions.

 ## fetch: {...} = ...